375-line television system: United States

 After some tests with different line counts, on September 2, 1941, CBS announces a 375-line, 60 color frames per second system, requiring a horizontal scanning rate of 22,500 lines per second, and a vertical scanning rate of 120 fields per second (interlaced, giving a combined color picture frequency of 20 frames per second).
 The system was tested from CBS station WCBW New York, on June 1, 1941.

 In 1945 CBS demonstrates color broadcast using test equipment and a 10 MHz bandwidth UHF channel.
 Later developments use higher line counts (525-line with 144 fields/second using 10 MHz video bandwidth and 441-line with 144 fields/second using 4 MHz video bandwidth are proposed in 1946), but system operation (field sequential, using a high bandwidth UHF channel) remained similar the 375-line tests.

 Eventually it was shown to the general public on January 12, 1950 as the 405-line Field-Sequential Color System (FSC).
 The vertical resolution was 77% of monochrome, and the horizontal resolution was 54% of monochrome.
 The Federal Communications Commission adopted it on October 11, 1950, as the standard for color television in the United States, but it was later withdrawn.

-The concept was revived by NASA in the 1960 for the Apollo color TV cameras.
+The concept was revived by NASA in 1969 for the Apollo color TV cameras.